Updates to Scarpa Force V

 It has double the adjustable straps for fit management.
 Both of these straps come with Velcro fasteners.
 Lastly, the product engineers added two pull tabs at the back of the shoe for easy on and off.

--Individuals looking for beginner-friendly rock shoes might want to give either the Momentum from Black Diamond or the Tarantula from La Sportiva a try.
+Nice to know-Individuals looking for beginner-friendly rock shoes might want to give either the Momentum from Black Diamond or the Tarantula from La Sportiva a try.

 The Scarpa Force V and Origin are just two of the many high-quality rock shoes Scarpa has on offer.
 The section below lists some of their differences and similarities.